ducs-office/ducs-office-automation-docs/source/docs/trade-offs.md

     2. Details of other members of advisory committee who are externals can be stored in separate migration `externals`.
 Similar to above solution make separate migration for cosupervisors and other members of advisory committee of scholar.
 Only difference is now each entry in `advisor_scholar`  would be referring to `users` table (if member is department faculty), cosupervisors table (if member is cosupervisor) or `externals` (if member is external).
       ##### **Pros**
       1. For each external member of advisory committee unique entry is created.
-There is no duplication of details of external members of scholar advisory committee if they are advisors of more than one shcolar.
+There is no duplication of details of external members of scholar advisory committee if they are advisors of more than one scholar.
       ##### **Cons**
       1. Complex in implementation.
 Many migrations with morphs relation are created.
   <br> </br>